The first SME Indaba organised by AHI South Africa discussed why big and small businesses should work together.

 There was a need for the business sector to be involved in and to collaborate with government programmes, especially when it came to training emerging entrepreneurs, he said.

 Jonas also urged businesses to invest in doing research so that relevant training could be given to students.
-Businesses should go to where students where, in colleges and universities and in need of relevant industry training.
+Businesses should go to where students who needed relevant industry training were, in colleges and universities.

 Members should not underestimate the power of an organisation such as the AHI, he said. “[An organisation like this] can provide a stronger network of enterprises.
 Bringing small and big business together is a powerful tool.